karl0ss/ollama_cloud_usage_ha/README.md

   -d @cookies.json
 ```

-**Using DevTools directly:**
+**Or grab them manually from DevTools:**
-1. Sign into ollama.com in your browser
+1. Log into ollama.com in your browser
 2. Open DevTools → Application → Cookies → `https://ollama.com`
 3. Copy each cookie's name/value and POST as JSON

-Cookies are saved to `.cookies.json` and reused across polls.
-They eventually expire, at which point you'll need to re-export them.
+Cookies get saved to `.cookies.json` and reused automatically.
+They'll expire eventually — when that happens, just re-export and POST them again.

 **Set in `.env`:**
 ```